griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 # Immunogenomics Review

-The purpose of the immmunogenomics review is to confirm that the results of the computational pipline are correct and reasonable.
-This process involves checking if the output contains the correct files, reviewing quality control (qc) metrics, creating a written report, presenting results to a panel of experts, and using visualization tools, IGV and pVACview, to manually verify the neoantigen candidates.These steps assure that the neantigen candidates of interest are of the highest confidence.
+The purpose of the immmunogenomics review is to confirm that the results of the ImmunoNX pipeline are correct.
+This process involves checking if the output contains the correct files, reviewing quality control (QC) metrics, creating a written report, presenting results to a panel of experts, and using visualization tools: IGV and pVACview, to manually verify the neoantigen candidates.
+These steps help ensure that high confidence neantigen candidates are selected.

-## Initial review of Immuno Pipeline Outputs
+## Initial review of ImmunoNX Pipeline Outputs

-At this stage we mostly just want to confirm that the pipeline succeeded and that transferring the data files into the case folder on storage 1 was successful.
+At this stage we mostly want to confirm that the pipeline succeeded and that transferring the data files into the case folder on our local server was successful.
 Check the total number and total size of files.
-In order to proceed, these files must all be present: tumor/normal DNA BAMs, RNA BAM, variants VCF annotated for pVACseq, proximal variants VCF, annotated variants TSV, HLA typing results, FDA QC report files, pVACseq/pVACview results file.
+In order to proceed, the following files must be present: tumor/normal DNA BAMs, RNA BAM, annotated variants VCF for pVACseq, proximal variants VCF, annotated variants TSV, HLA typing results, QC report files, and pVACseq/pVACview results file.

 >[!NOTE]
 >Add a screenshot of the du -sh after the results are pulled, making sure to note that files sizes may differ?

 ### Creating an Immunogenomic Review Report

-For our vaccine clinical trials, we have found creating a document to organize notes during the Immunogenomics Review is helpful because it is a very manual process.
+For our vaccine clinical trials, we have found creating a document to organize notes during the Immunogenomics Review is helpful because the review is a very manual process.
 These instructions outline how to create a similar report.
 After verifying that the data files look relatively normal.
 The structure of this report also provides a roadmap of how to conduct a manual review of candidates.

 The structure of this report is:
 1. Introduction: a brief description of the patient's history, where the data comes from, and/or what results are expected.
-2. Files Used: a list of Google Bucket paths (or local paths if the final outputs will be stored somewhere locally) pointing to the files used for pVACview and IGV.
+2. Files Used: a list of Google Bucket paths (or local paths if the final outputs will be stored locally) pointing to the files used for pVACview and IGV.
 3. Basic data QC Review: QC metrics used to evaluate basic data quality.
 4. FDA Quality Thresholds: QC metrics described in clinical trial FDA documentation.